2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Level Promotion Program

-Dancers may now be promoted to a higher Level with the recommendation of our judging panel and Competition Director.
-At every Regional competition, the esteemed judging panel will have the ability to promote dancers to a higher level based on the overall skill set, technical ability and performance quality of each performance.
+Dancers may now be promoted to a higher level with the recommendation of our judging panel and Competition Director.
+At every Regional Competition, the esteemed judging panel will have the ability to promote dancers to a higher level based on the overall skill set, technical ability and performance quality of each performance.

 In order for a performance to be officially promoted, it must meet the following criteria: